NikolaiT/incolumitas/content/Security/detecting-proxys-with-statistics.md

      Resume: pmtu 1452 hops 10 back 9
 ```

 However, we cannot take for granted that the above routing information is correct.
-Path discovery is often done with ICMP and routers can silently drop those packages.
-Nobody can force them to reply (correctly).
+Path discovery is often done with ICMP and routers can silently drop ICMP packages.
+Nobody can force any host on the IP packets path to reply (correctly).

-The only thing that we are able to see is the source IP address of the incoming packet.

-We don't know if this is the host that is also the creator of the packet or if it is just a proxy.
+The only thing that we are able to see is the external IP address of the incoming IP packet.
+We don't know if this is the host that is also the originator (in terms of *the process that sent the packet on it's way*) of the packet or if it is just a proxy.

-I honestly don't care.
-The only thing that matters for me is that the source IP address is not the 'correct' one.

-The *real* source is the computer where all the traffic is generated.
+The *real* source is the process the creates the socket and sends the TCP/IP packets on their merry way.
 The *real* source is the machine that orchestrates and handles the application level logic.

+In the remainder of this blog post I will investigate several ideas how to reveal that a visitor requested my web site through a proxy.

 ## First Idea: Cross Ping